robrytoo/Getting-and-Cleaning-Data/README.md

-# Course Project Ð Getting and Cleaning Data
+# Course Project - Getting and Cleaning Data

 This project downloads data from the UCI Machine Learning Repository, assembles the data into a data frame, extracts a subset of the features from the dataset, and calculates an average of the extracted feature for each activity for each subject.
 A complete description of the input data and output variables in **CodeBook.md**.